Ultraschall/ultraschall-lua-api-for-reaper/ultraschall_api_readme.txt

 5. If it appears, it is correctly installed.

 6. Look into
-    Documentation\Ultraschall-Api-Docs.html
+    Documentation\US_Api_Documentation.html
-   for a functions-reference for the API.
+   for a functions-reference for the API, which will also be added automatically to your actionlist after the first time you used the API.

 Requires at least Reaper 5.95 and SWS 2.9.7